 Download a Word template

 The Word templates work on both Macs and PCs and can be opened in any version of Microsoft Word.
-They are in Word 2010-2013 (.docx format) but if you are using an older version of Word, you may be able to save the file in Compatibility mode (.doc format).
+They are in Word .docx format but if you are using an older version of Word, you may be able to save the file in Compatibility mode (.doc format).
 There are notes on formatting and issue resolution in each template for your reference.

 - Master's thesis (.docx)